 Train With What’s on Course at Rock ‘n’ Roll Marathon Series

 Gatorade Endurance Formula is scientifically formulated to meet the specific needs of endurance athletes.
-It contains a five-electrolyte blend including nearly twice the sodium (200 mg) and more than three times the potassium (90 mg) compared to original Gatorade Thirst Quencher.
-Drink Gatorade Endurance Formula to help sustain hydration, help maintian proper fluid balance and help replace key electrolytes lost in sweat during long distance training and racing.
+It contains a five-electrolyte blend including nearly 2x the sodium and more than 3x the potassium compared to original Gatorade Thirst Quencher.
+Drink Gatorade Endurance Formula to help sustain hydration, maintain proper fluid balance and replace key electrolytes lost in sweat during long distance training and racing.

-Taking the right kind of fuel is critical to an endurance athletes’ success.
-Get ready for race day by reviewing hydration tips from Gatorade below or learn more at gatorade.com/endurance.
+Taking in the right kind of fuel and practicing your race-day hydration plan is critical to an endurance athletes’ success.
+Get the most out of your training and race day by reviewing hydration tips from the Gatorade Sports Science Institute below or learning more at gatorade.com/endurance.

 Hydration Tips for Endurance Athletes

 - Endurance athletes, especially when training or racing >2h or those who have high sweat losses, should replace both fluid and sodium during exercise.
 To estimate if you are a “salty sweater,” look for white residue on dark colored clothing after a training session

 - Know your sweat rate to customize a plan to meet your unique needs